olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 is your own fork's `main` branch as opposed to the default PR behaviour which chooses the original fork's `main` branch as the base of your PR.

-From your repo's Github URL, create and merge your PR.
+From your repo's `GitHub` URL, create and merge your PR.
 Go to the `Actions` tab, you should see that the workflow `Deploy Documentation` is running.
 Click on it to observe the details of each step.
 Once all steps have completed, you'll see that a new workflow `pages-build-deployment` has kicked off.
-This workflow is triggered by `Github` when changes are pushed to `gh-pages`.
+This workflow is triggered by `GitHub` when changes are pushed to `gh-pages`.

-When this workflow is completed, refresh your Github Pages URL.
+When this workflow is completed, refresh your `GitHub Pages` URL.
 You should see the new change on your site.

 With this new workflow in place, from now on every newly merged Pull Request into your project is